 When it comes to the legally binding nature of cohabitation agreements, those of which regulate financial and property matters between separated couples, are generally upheld if they are fair and both parties have received independent legal advice.

-These agreements usually cover property ownership and clarify the couple’s intentions during their cohabitation.
 However, they should not attempt to regulate private activities or future child care arrangements, as their enforceability in these areas is limited.
+Take a look below at a more refined look at the key aspects of cohabitation law.

 The Cohabitation Rights Bill 2023, proposed by Lord Marks, seeks to reform cohabitation law according to the 2007 Law Commission recommendations.
 It aims to provide cohabitants without children, who have lived together for a specified period, with rights to financial provision similar to those for married couples.